sau-lanvy/ngrx-sample/README.md

 # Ngrx Sample

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.
+Take a look at the <a href="http://ngrx-sample.azurewebsites.net" target="_blank">live app</a>.

 ## Code scaffolding